 The district has about 90 extra hours built into its calendar and could miss several more days before having to make them up.

-The district has scheduled about 100 hours more than required by state law, so the number of days missed would need to be in the double digits before the district would have to make them up.
+The district has scheduled about 100 hours more than required by state law, so the number of days missed would need to be in the double digits before students would have to make them up.

-The district can still take three snow days without adding time back.
+The district can still take one more snow day without having to make up the time.

-Westside is not planning to extend its school year at this time.
-The district has enough instruction time built in that students would have to miss quite a bit of school -- seniors, five days -- before the district would have to make up days.
+District 66 is not planning to extend its school year at this time.
+It has enough instructional time built in that students would have to miss quite a bit of school before they would have to make up days.